neilmangan/LIGO-site-policies/TermsOfService.md

 Throughout this Agreement, each section includes titles and brief summaries of the following terms and conditions.
 These section titles and brief summaries are not legally binding.

 #### 4. Severability, No Waiver, and Survival
 If any part of this Agreement is held invalid or unenforceable, that portion of the Agreement will be construed to reflect the parties’ original intent.
 The remaining portions will remain in full force and effect.
-Any failure on the part of GitHub to enforce any provision of this Agreement will not be considered a waiver of our right to enforce such provision.
+Any failure on the part of LIGO to enforce any provision of this Agreement will not be considered a waiver of our right to enforce such provision.
 Our rights under this Agreement will survive any termination of this Agreement.

 #### 5. Amendments; Complete Agreement
 This Agreement may only be modified by a written amendment signed by an authorized representative of LIGO, or by the posting by LIGO of a revised version in accordance with [Section Q. Changes to These Terms](#q-changes-to-these-terms).
 These Terms of Service, together with the LIGO Privacy Policy, represent the complete and exclusive statement of the agreement between you and us.
-This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and GitHub relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.
+This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and LIGO relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.

 #### 6. Survival
 All provisions of this Agreement which, by their nature, should survive termination *will* survive termination — including, without limitation: ownership provisions, warranty disclaimers, indemnity, and limitations of liability.